StaGill/DiSTect/README.md

 The **DiSTect** package requires several core dependencies, including **rstan**, **rjags**, **ggplot2**, **GGally**, **network**, and **sna**.
 Please make sure all these packages are installed before proceeding with the installation of **DiSTect**.

+🚨 **Need help?
+Don’t hesitate to reach out — feel free to ask any questions if you encounter issues during installation! 💬**

 ### Step 1.
 Install Dependencies

 #### For all systems